 The boundary $S^(K)$ found in Section (3.2) may now be input to the calculation in Section (3.1), to obtain the abandonment probability.
-We denote this probability P(K, S, t), again to indicate dependence on K. Given the current variable production cost S, it is now a matter of a one-dimensional search to find the minimum value of K such that P(K, S, t) = Y.
+We denote this probability P(K,S,t), again to indicate dependence on K. Given the current variable production cost S, it is now a matter of a one-dimensional search to find the minimum value of K such that P(K,S,t) = Y.

-The precise numerical scheme we shall use to solve for the operational control determined via equation (16), is a projected successive over relaxation (PSOR) method, which is an accurate procedure for solving such free boundary problems in quantitative finance.
-The solution to the regulators problem for determining the probability, (14), does not involve determining a free boundary, as this boundary is purely an input.
+The precise numerical scheme we shall use to solve for the operational control determined via equation (3.7), is a projected successive over relaxation (PSOR) method, which is an accurate procedure for solving such free boundary problems in quantitative finance.
+The solution to the regulators problem for determining the probability, (3.5), does not involve determining a free boundary, as this boundary is purely an input.
 As such, one can use a standard implicit finite-difference scheme.
-Both of these schemes are explained and detailed in Wilmott et al. (1995).
+Both of these schemes are explained and detailed in Wilmott et al. (1995), where uniqueness has recently been shown to be ensured (Briani et al., 2011).